This is an overview of security considerations for the New Relic Java agent.

 The Java agent collects several different types of data.

 These are counters that track the number of times a "normalized" url request is made and it's average response time.
 For example, our software probe on a Spring controller URL might get called 1000 times a minute, in which case our aggregate metric would record 1000 as the call count and the sum of the response times for all 1000 calls.
 The amount of memory used for tracking an aggregate metric is fixed regardless of the number of calls.
-Aggregate metrics drive the time-series graphs on the New Relic website.
-We also create metrics for database tables.
+Aggregate metrics drive the time-series graphs on the New Relic user interface.
+New Relic also creates metrics for database tables.

 This is a complete snapshot of a single web request.
 They are collected only for slow requests.
-Only the slowest transaction trace per minute is sent to the New Relic website.
+Only the slowest transaction trace per minute is sent to the New Relic user interface.
 Transaction traces include detailed information about the request, including (optionally) HTTP parameters and obfuscated SQL.

 These record uncaught exceptions that the application is propagating back to the web browser.
 They optionally contain the HTTP parameters of the request and also the exception that was unhandled.
 Part of the exception is a stack trace from the managed application.